q-ran/quran/README.md

 This repository contains text and annotations of the Quran.

-The corpus is modeled as a
+The corpus is modelled as a
 [text-fabric data resource](https://github.com/annotation/text-fabric)
 which is optimized for processing the text as data.
 This makes it easier to do all kinds of research on the text.